freddy77/latency/README.md

 For better results use the restricted latency/bandwidth over a more powerful connection (like 1 Gbit cable).
 This will allow to have for instance a unrestricted connection (like ssh) and a restricted one.

+## NOTES

+This program was written for test purposes, is not expected to be used in production (like used for QoS).

+It can be used to test some conditions but is not so sofisticated to reproduce real network conditions.
+For instance latency in a real network is not constant but always have fluctuations.
+On the other end this determinism may be used for test reproductions as conditions are much more predictable.
+For instance using local connections and same parameters you can expect the same results so timing data used for performance are reasonable more accurate than using a real network.

+## HISTORY

+This program was written to have an easy way to try reproduce some limited networks conditions.
+Mainly for testing a program that was using tcp connections.

+At the beginning I was using a Linux script that used traffic shaper and some emulation module.
+However this was quite complicate to use and I discovered the kernel too much tweaks on the packets causing some issues.
+Trying to fix the problems with kernel modules was not easy and wouldn't fix the easiness (actually would have more complicated to update) so I decided to write something in userspace.

+At the beginning it was a tcp socket proxy which added latency and bandwidth control but this could not reproduce some issues due to acks latency and didn't allows the programs to check the network queues (as emptied by the proxy).

+I knowed a solution would be to use tun/tap but I didn't like the idea of having to be root but the limitations were too high and I came to use tun/tap with a SUID executable.

+Result is quite neat and easy to use.